Linlithgowshire (UK Parliament constituency)

-Linlithgowshire was a Scottish county constituency of the House of Commons of the Parliament of the United Kingdom from 1708 to 1950.
+Linlithgowshire was a Scottish county constituency of Great Britain and after 1801 the House of Commons of the Parliament of the United Kingdom from 1708 to 1950.
 It elected one Member of Parliament (MP) by the first past the post voting system.
 It was replaced in 1950 by an equivalent constituency named West Lothian.

 Creation

 The British parliamentary constituency was created in 1708 following the Acts of Union, 1707 and replaced the former Parliament of Scotland shire constituency of Linlithgowshire.

 History

 The constituency elected one Member of Parliament (MP) by the first past the post system until 1950.